MaxAnderson95/load-balancer-testing-api/README.md

 Spring Boot framework.

 ## Server Modes
 Three server modes are available.
 These are: `API`, `UI`, and `FULL`.
-They are set using an environment variable with the default being `API` if the environment variable is not set.
+They are set using an environment variable with the default being `FULL` if the environment variable is not set.

 * When the server is in `API` mode, it simply responds to `GET` and `HEAD` requests at *any* route and returns a sample response.